 Craig Leon is a director and the CEO of the Corporation, and in that capacity is responsible for the overall management of the business and affairs of the Corporation, including supervising the day-to-day activities of the Corporation, developing strategic direction for approval by the Board, ensuring the Corporation's business is conducted in compliance with applicable laws, and ensuring the Board is apprised of all material aspects of the Corporation's operations and financial affairs.
 Craig has held a variety of financial analysis and management positions and has acted as a consultant for evaluating strategic investment opportunities and potential acquisition candidates.
 He most recently served as President of RangerCap Inc., a private investment company focused on healthcare and technology companies.
 From 2013 to 2019, Craig was Chairman and a member of the audit committee of Revive Therapeutics Ltd. (CSE: RW), a publicly-listed biopharmaceutical company focused on repurposing drugs to treat liver and kidney disease and served as CEO from 2017 to 2019.
-Prior to Revive, from 2008 to 2013, Craig Leon served as CEO and Chairman of Titan Medical Inc. (TSX: TMD), a publicly-listed medical device company focused on single access robotic-assisted technologies.
-Before Titan, he served as CEO and COO of Redwood Asset Management Inc., a private asset management company.
-Craig Leon has a Bachelor's Degree from the University of McGill and an M.B.A. from the Schulich School of Business.
+Prior to Revive, from 2008 to 2013, Craig Leon served as CEO and Chairman of Titan Medical Inc. (TSX: TMD), a publicly-listed medical device company focused on robotic-assisted surgical technologies.
+Before Titan, he served as CFO and COO of Redwood Asset Management Inc., a private asset management company.
+Craig Leon has an undergraduate degree from McGill University and an MBA from the Schulich School of Business at York University.